Here’s Every Intricate Detail on What to Wear After a C-section

 Here are a Few Options:

-- Nursing options that clip down (a nursing tank with a open-front sweater is a great option).
+- Nursing options that clip down (a nursing tank with an open-front sweater is a great choice)

-- Nursing Bra (My favorite is always the Kindred Bravely nursing bra (link for Amazon).
+- A Great nursing bra (My favorite is always the Kindred Bravely nursing bra (find on Amazon).
 It’s especially great if you’re larger than a DD, for their “busty” option.)

 Staying Cozy at Home

-- Nursing gowns are best for keeping clear of your incision.
+- Nursing gowns are an excellent option for c-section moms.
 My favorite is the Kindred Bravely Oversized Shirt (find on Amazon).

 - Loungewear with high or loose waistbands can work too.

-- Underwear: Choose a high-waisted, comfortable pair.
+- High-waisted underwear: Choose a high-waisted, comfortable pair.
 I love the Kindred Bravely Postpartum Panties (find on Amazon).

-- Nursing Bra: The Kindred Bravely French Terry (find on Amazon) is the softest bra I’ve ever owned.
+- Nursing Bra: The Kindred Bravely French Terry (find on Amazon) is super soft.

 Related: All the Items You Need Postpartum (After a C-Section)